 - Do you sometimes feel that blogging is beginning to feel like a massive waste of time?

-If you’ve answered yes to any of these questions, it’s crucial you understand four key points:
+If you’ve answered yes to any of these questions, it’s crucial you understand five key points:

 - It’s important not to give up too soon as blogger.